 * * *

-Is your organization interested in Clean ABAP and other best development practices?
+Is there interest in Clean ABAP and other best development practices in your organization?
 Mindset Center of Competence would love to talk your ears off!
 Please reach out to us via contact form below.